FairportRobotics/getting-started/README.md

    - [Add the SSH Key to your GitHub Account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
 4. Clone this repository `git clone git@github.com:FairportRobotics/getting-started.git`
 5. Checkout the next-step branch by typing `git checkout next-step`

+## Next Step
+Did you notice how the README.md file has changed?
+This is the magic of git.
+Let's teach you some more tricks but first what is this git you speak of?

+### Git Introduction
+Git is a version control system.
+That means it tracks files.
+It basically takes a picture of what all your files look like at that moment and stores a reference to that snapshot.